-Set to be launched in November, this center will be a resourceful tool for students of the Bible.
+Set to be launched before the end of the year, this center will offer resourceful tools for students of the Bible.
 Built in Nyaruguru District’s Kibeho Sector, the state-of-the-art facility is another gift to the world from the Marian Fathers — the apostles of the Divine Mercy under the mantle and loving guidance of the blessed Virgin Mary.

 "This is not a Bible museum.
 It’s an evangelical center."
 Says Fr.
 Leszek Czelusniak, the brain behind the project.
 The center redefines evangelization.
 It recreates the environment in which biblical events took place and makes it easy for us to ponder and comprehend the word of God.

 As a travel enthusiast, I have always been fascinated by the story of creation in the book of Genesis.
 The beauty of the geographical features embellishing the surface of planet earth is undeniable.
 As I tour different attractions, I recognize the otherworldly skills our Maker possesses.
 The destination I cover is a tiny dot on the global map but the said skills are in full display here.

 I don’t know much about the Bible.
 Last time I participated in a biblical dialogue, I wanted to know whether the garden of Eden still exists or not.
 The tourist in me would love to visit it and camp therein.